 - Homemade products.
 So many of the products I used, could be switched out for easy homemade solutions.
 The all-purpose cleaner I used in my kitchen and bathrooms, could easily be made with vinegar or castile soap (or Sal Suds).
 The laundry soap I purchased, could be made with a combo of borax, washing soda, and castile soap.
 My expensive moisturizer, could be replaced with a blend of oil and aloe.

-- The Environmental Working Group.
-For the products that were to difficult to make at home, or when I just didn’t want to make something, I discovered a watchdog website that could help me make informed choices about products, without taking those science or language classes ;).
-The website and phone app, EWG.org, proved to be an invaluable and time-saving resource for me.
+- The Environmental Working Group or Think Dirty App.
+For the products that were to difficult to make at home, or when I just didn’t want to make something, I discovered two watchdog websites (well, actually one is an app for the phone) that could help me make informed choices about products, without taking those science or language classes ;).
+The website and phone app, EWG.org and Think Dirty App, proved to be an invaluable and time-saving resource for me.

 The EWG, Environmental Working Group, is a watchdog group.
 According to their website, “We are a non-profit, non-partisan organization dedicated to protecting human health and the environment.”
 On their website, the group provides information about healthy living, including product information and ingredient information about many of the products sold in stores and used in homes.
 This database of information allows the average consumer, who is looking to make more informed choices, the ability to see exactly what ingredients go into making a product and how the ingredients may impact our bodies and environment.